SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/redirect.md

     Merchant-->>-Payer: display purchase result
 ```

-## Options after posting a payment
+## Options After Posting A Payment

 Head over to [after payment][after-payment]
 to see what you can do when a payment is completed.